patrick-crawford/WEB422-Backup/notes/angular-attributes-directives.md

 ### Class Binding

 One important attribute that we often set dynamically is "class".
-We frequently add or remove classes dynamically from the space-separated list of classes defined using "class".
+We frequently add or remove classes dynamically from the space-separated list of classes (defined using the "class" attribute).
 In vanilla JavaScript, we would use the "classList" property's "add" and "remove" methods, ie:

 ```javascript
 // add